If you're switching to a new device

 Activate your device

-You need to connect to a Wi-Fi network, cellular network, or iTunes to activate and continue setting up your device.
+You need to connect to a Wi-Fi network, a cellular network, or iTunes to activate and continue setting up your device.

 Tap the Wi-Fi network that you want to use or select a different option.
-If you're setting up an iPhone or iPad (Wi-Fi + Celluar), you might need to insert your SIM card first.
+If you're setting up an iPhone or iPad (Wi-Fi + Cellular), you might need to insert your SIM card first.

 Set up Touch ID and create a passcode

 On some devices, you can set up Touch ID.
 With this feature, you can use your fingerprint to unlock your device and make purchases.
+Tap Continue and follow the instructions, or tap Set Up Touch ID Later.

 Next, set a six-digit passcode to help protect your data.
 You need a passcode to use features like Touch ID and Apple Pay.
 If you'd like a four-digit passcode, custom passcode, or no passcode, tap Passcode Options.